inveniosoftware/cookiecutter-invenio-module/{{ cookiecutter.project_shortname }}/CONTRIBUTING.rst

 1. The pull request should include tests and must not decrease test coverage.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring.
-3. The pull request should work for Python 3.6, 3.7, 3.8 and 3.9.
-Check
-   https://github.com/inveniosoftware/{{ cookiecutter.github_repo }}/actions?query=event%3Apull_request
-   and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for all Python versions currently supported by Invenio.
+Check https://github.com/{{ cookiecutter.github_repo }}/actions?query=event%3Apull_request and make sure that the tests pass for all supported Python versions.